Supra5168/EaglerX-Server/README.md

 ### If the server crashes due to runningout of memory

 Open up `main.sh` on the left sidebar.
-On line 20, change the 2 instances of `1024` to whatever you want, suchas `2048` for double the memory (2 GB).
+On line 20, change the 2 instances of `1024` to whatever you want, such as `2048` for double the memory (2 GB).
 Make sure to not remove the `M`.

 ### To save progress:
 **Notice: Paper should do this automatically!**